Tamil literature: Popular fiction

+Modern Tamil novelists

 In the 1940s and 1950s Kalki Krishnamurthy was notable for his historical and social fiction.

 In the 1950s and 60s, Chandilyan wrote a number of very popular historical romance novels set in medieval India or on medieval trade routes with Malaysia, Indonesia and Europe.

 From the 1950s, spanning six decades, Jayakanthan authored around 40 novels, 200 short stories, apart from two autobiographies.
 Outside literature, he made two films.
 In addition, four of his other novels were adapted into films by others.
 His works revolve around the lives of underclass people like rickshaw-pullers, prostitutes and rag-pickers.

 Arunaa Nandhini is one of recent Tamil novelists who has entered the hearts of many Tamil readers, and her story covers family subject, romance, reality, with some humor added for the readers to enjoy their leisure.

-Modern romance novels are represented by the current bestselling author in the Tamil language, Ramanichandran.

 Though sales of Tamil pulp fiction have declined since the hey-day of the mid-1990s, and many writers have turned to the more lucrative television serial market, there remains a thriving scene.